 Beth is Classroom Law Project’s Program and Development Coordinator.
-When Beth isn’t creating spreadsheets, designing all manner of graphics, and figuring out logistics for programs and events at CLP, she works as a classical musician, singing with opera companies, chamber orchestras and symphonies throughout the West Coast.
+When Beth isn’t creating spreadsheets, designing collateral, and figuring out logistics for programs, fundraisers, and events at CLP, she works as a classical musician, singing with opera companies, chamber orchestras and symphonies throughout the West Coast.
 She received a Bachelor of Arts in Music from Linfield College, and apprenticed with Des Moines Metro Opera and the Aspen Music Festival.
 In her spare time, Beth enjoys gardening, cribbage, playing ukulele, and hanging out with her awesome son, Nate.

 Amy Brugh - Digital Community Manager